 Shruti Mishra is a professional banker.
 She loves to travel and explore the rich heritage of different places and enjoy their local cuisine.
 She is a book lover.
 And also likes to cook a warm meal for the family.
 She currently lives in Bangalore.
-Has dreams to extensively explore this beautiful country completely and write a book on the roads less traveled.
+Has dreams of extensively exploring this beautiful country completely and writing a book on the roads less traveled.

 Awesome Post, That temple is looking so old and Its design is charming.
 Sculpture is the best attraction of that temple.